-The Junior Program shall be for Youth between the ages of 6 through 17.
+The Junior Program shall be for youth between the ages of 6 through 17/18.
 At the age of 17/18 following High School Graduation, juniors shall be moved into the Adult Membership and will no longer receive junior points.
-All points earned as a junior will be sealed and shall not transfer to the adult program.
-Membership for individual members as juniors shall be $10.00 per year.
-Junior membership can also be received through Family membership of $20:00 per year.
+All points earned as a Junior will be sealed and shall not transfer to the adult program.
+Membership for individual Members as well as Juniors shall be $20.91 per year.
+Junior membership can also be received through Family membership of $26.06 per year.

-To pursue, the growth and knowledge of our youth members in the ASBC.
+1. To pursue the growth and knowledge of our youth members in the ASBC.

-To teach and educate, breeding, exhibiting and showmanship of the Silkie Bantam.
+2. To teach and educate breeding, exhibiting and showmanship of the Silkie Bantam.

 To maintain all records of the Junior Program and to grow it as needed.
-Act as a welcoming committee to all new junior members.
-Keep points records for Achievement Program and know when Jr. Master Breeder’s points are earned.
+Act as a welcoming committee to all new Junior Members.
+Keep points records for Junior Achievement Program and know when Jr. Master Breeder’s points are earned.
 Oversee Scholarship program.
-Coordinate with the Awards Secretary to create awards for Junior Master Exhibitor and Junior Master Achievement Programs, order and send out to all juniors who have achieved award status.
+Coordinate with the Awards Secretary to create awards for Junior Master Exhibitor and Junior Master Achievement Programs.
+Awards Secretary will order and send out all awards to juniors who have achieved award status.
 Create a welcome package for all new juniors and send them out.
-Also Director may assist the national Meet committees to develop awards for juniors at National Meets.
-Submit an article for the junior section of the ASBC quarterly newsletter and the website.
+Director may also assist the National Meet Committees to develop awards for juniors at National Meets.
+Submit 4 articles per year for the junior section of the ASBC quarterly newsletter and the website.
 Articles are due in January, April, July, October.
 Send all correspondence through the ASBC email or address.

-Note: District and State Reps. should create their own junior awards for meets in their area.
+Note: District Director and State Representatives should create their own junior awards for special, state and district meets’ in their area.

 Junior Master Exhibitor

-Master Exhibitor status will be reached when a junior member earns 10,000 points.
-Points will be from show wins, participation in showmanship and must work with an adult mentor.
+Master Exhibitor status will be reached when a junior member earns 5,000 points.
+Points will be from show wins, participation in showmanship, and must work with an adult mentor.
 Showmanship points shall be 100 points per completed class, a signed sheet by a show official must be turned into Junior Director, via the ASBC email or address, to receive points.
-To receive Mentor points, 100 additional point shall be received when an adult mentor has been chosen and a sign sheet by mentor must be turned into Director to receive points.
-All show wins must be turned in on ASBC show reports and turned into Points Director.
+To receive Mentor points, 100 additional points shall be received (one time only) when an adult mentor has been chosen and recorded on the membership form and turned into the Junior Director, via the ASBC email or address.
+All show wins must be recorded on ASBC show reports and turned into Points Director.
 All show points shall be awarded by the same points system used for the general Master Exhibitor program.
-Also a letter of conformation must be received from mentor to receive award once points have been achieved.
+A letter of conformation must also be received from mentor to receive award once points have been achieved.
 Award shall be issued within 6 months of earning achievement.
 Award for Master Exhibitor shall be choice of a hooded jacket or duffle bag with ASBC logo and a certificate.

 Junior Master Achievement

-Master Achievement status will be reached when a junior member earns 1000 points.
-This shall be achieve from points earn from performing and being active in APA/ABA Youth Program and adopting a mentor.
-Juniors must join the APA/ABA Youth program and complete the first level which is the Coop Tender Award.
-All juniors should adopt a mentor to aid them in learning their skills to breed, raise and show Silkie Bantams.
-Documents of these actives will need to be filled out and signed and turned into the Junior Director to received credit points.
-Also a letter of conformation must be received from Mentor to receive award once points have been achieved.
-Award shall be issued within 6 months of earning this achievement.
-All existing membership into the APA/ABA shall be grandfathered in and upon receipt of signed form or proof of membership points shall be awarded.
+Junior Master Achievement status will be reached when a junior member earns 6,000 points.
+This shall be achieved from points earned from performing and being active in ASBC and in one or more of these organizations ABA, APA, 4-H, FFA.
+All Juniors should adopt a mentor to aid them in learning their skills to breed, raise and show Silkie Bantams.
+Documents of these actives will need to be filled out, signed, and turned into the Junior Director via the ASBC email or address, to receive credit points.
+Award for Master Achievement shall be a certificate and an ASBC Patch.

-A separate financial record shall be kept by the ASBC Secretary/Treasurer for junior monies and reported to the Board at regular meetings and copies sent to the Junior Director for budgeting.
+A separate financial record shall be kept by the ASBC Sec / Tres. for Junior monies and reported to the Board at regular meetings and copies sent to the Junior Director for budgeting.

-Monies for Junior financing shall come from: All Junior Membership, a portion of Family membership that includes Youth members of not more than $5.00.
-Any monies collected or specified for the Junior Program.
+- Monies for Junior financing shall come from a portion of Junior Membership, or portion of Family Membership.
+That includes not more than $10.00 of membership fee and any monies collected or specified for the Junior Program.
 All monies will be deposited in the ASBC PayPal or ASBC bank account as received.

-Monies spent only buy Junior Director and full account of receipts shall be mailed to ASBC Secretary/Treasurer.
+- Monies are spent only by Junior Director and full account of receipts shall be mailed to ASBC Sec / Tres by email or address.